brown-band/website/pages/centennial.md

 All Brown Band alumni are invited to pick up their instrument (no matter how dusty!) and join the band in a weekend replete with campus marches, dances, and memories!
 March into cadence with the Band as we lead the charge in the commencement procession!

-Join us 6:00pm-8:30pm Friday, May 23rd for a Commencement Band Cocktail Hour.
+Join us 6:00pm-8:30pm Friday, May 23rd for our Centennial Opening Reception.
 Bandies, alumni, and family welcome!
+Get tickets [here](https://www.eventbrite.com/e/brown-band-centennial-opening-reception-tickets-1312058465189?aff=oddtdtcreator)!

-On Saturday from 4:00pm-7:00pm, come cookout with the band on <a href="https://maps.app.goo.gl/YBvr6KjVQgeaRJyB9">Manning Walk Lawn</a> for Commencement Band BBQ.
+On Saturday from 4:00pm-7:00pm, come cookout with the band on <a href="https://maps.app.goo.gl/YBvr6KjVQgeaRJyB9">Manning Walk Lawn</a> for a Centennial Band BBQ.
+Get tickets [here](https://www.eventbrite.com/e/brown-band-centennial-barbecue-tickets-1350550947239?aff=oddtdtcreator)!

-Sign-up details coming soon.
+Visit our [commencement page](/commencement/) for more details on other events this weekend!

 #### Centennial Alumni Game + Gala, September 28th, 2024